 By hiring an experienced criminal defense attorney at Pumphrey Law you can appropriately respond to the allegations while mounting an aggressive defense.
 Our firm represents clients throughout Leon County, including Tallahassee, and throughout the Second Judicial Circuit, including Bristol in Liberty County, Crawfordville in Wakulla County, Monticello in Jefferson County and Quincy in Gadsden County.

 Call (850) 681-7777 today to schedule a free consultation with an attorney.
 A solid legal defense could be the determining factor in your case.

 The penalties associated with fraud crimes vary for each offense.
-The punishments for the crime also can be determined based on the amount of money or the value of the property that was taken through the fraud.
+The punishments for the crime can be determined based on the amount of money or the value of the property that was taken through the fraud.

-If you are under investigation for or charged with any form of medicaid fraud, then contact an experienced criminal defense attorney at in Tallahassee, FL.
+If you are under investigation for or charged with any form of Medicaid fraud, then contact an experienced criminal defense attorney at in Tallahassee, FL.
 We represent clients charged with a variety of different white collar crimes throughout Florida.
 Call today for a free consultation to discuss your case.